Cloud-by-cloud Multiphase Investigation of the Circumgalactic Medium of Low-redshift Galaxies: Cloud-by-cloud multiphase Bayesian ionization modelling

 Furthermore, in some instances collisional ionization equilibrium (CIE) cannot sufficiently explain the ratios of observed column densities and/or profile shapes~(e.g., \citealt{savage2014properties}).
 For highly ionized gas at temperatures $\lesssim 5 \times 10^{6}$~K, and in the presence of external photoionizing radiation, recombination can slow down in comparison to cooling causing the plasma to remain over-ionized compared with what would be predicted from CIE.
-Departures from CIE become more prominent for high-metallicity gas. \citet{Gnat2017} (hereafter \citetalias{Gnat2017}) examined the non-equilibrium evolution of photoionized cooling gas and computed the fractional abundances of different ions as a function of temperature, metallicity, and hydrogen number density.
+Departures from CIE become more prominent for high-metallicity gas. \citet{Tchernyshyov2022} using the CGM$^{2}$ survey~\citep{wilde2021} found some evidence for departures from a hydrostatic equilibrium temperature to explain the observed {\ovi} amount, galaxy mass dependence, and extent. \citet{Gnat2017} (hereafter \citetalias{Gnat2017}) examined the non-equilibrium evolution of photoionized cooling gas and computed the fractional abundances of different ions as a function of temperature, metallicity, and hydrogen number density.
 We thus model higher ionization gas, by assuming cooling in the presence of external photoionizing radiation, a more realistic scenario than CIE, using the time-dependent photoionized (TDP) ion fractions from Table 11 of~\citetalias{Gnat2017}.
 In TDP cooling gas, the abundances of the major coolants may be considered to be either in PIE or affected by time-dependent collisional (TDC) processes, depending on the density.
 However, the abundance of some specific species may differ by a few factors from the TDC/PIE values, and thus we use the TDP ion fractions.
 We optimize over five parameters in each cloud modelled as a TDP cloud, the five parameters being {\metallicity}, {\hden}, {\temp}, b$_{nt}$, and $z$.
 We use uniform priors on all parameters in the range - $\log Z/Z_{\sun}$ $\in$ [$-3.0,0.3$], {\hdenu}$\in$ [$-6.0, 2.0$], and {\tempu} $\in$ [4.0, 7.0].
 The bounds on these priors are set by the model limits obtained by~\citetalias{Gnat2017}.
 The priors for b$_{nt}$ and $z$ are determined in a way similar to discussed earlier.
 We do not adopt TDP models to model low ionization phases (e.g., {\mgii}, {\siii}, {\cii}) because the~\citetalias{Gnat2017} models have a lower bound on temperature of 10$^{4}$ K, and, a posteriori in a number of cases we observe narrow {\mgii} absorption suggestive of even lower temperatures.